 “I thought I’d take her to Mistress Maria.”

 The man’s eyes were wide with horror.
-Now, he said, “That’s good idea.
-But you’re shivering, Your Highness.
+But he said, “That’s a good idea.
+You’re shivering, Your Highness.
 It’s a sharp wind out there.”

 “It’s gotten a bit colder than it was,” agreed Mary Elise.